RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 * Desktop or laptop computer with a micro-SD card reader, or an SD-card reader with a micro adapter.
 * High-speed internet connection, for downloading Parallella's Ubuntu image and related files.
+* Micro-USB-to-USB adapter, for the keyboard and mouse.
+Parallella is equipped with two micro-USB ports.
+* Micro-HDMI to HDMI cable or adapter.
 * Parallella (of course!)

 Adapteva sells an accesssories kit containing an SD card, power adapter, micro-HDMI to HDMI cable, and USB-to-micro-USB adapter.
 Unless you already have these items, buying the kit may save you time.